laninsky/ambigoos_into_structure/README.md

 ```
 This number should be the only thing in the file.

 Make sure you copy the Rscripts onelining.R and ambigoos.R to your folder as well, and the ambigoos.sh file.
-You can then run the whole shebang by:
+Make sure you have installed the stringr package and any dependencies (e.g. stringi, magrittr) in R before running the pipeline.
+After doing that, you can then run the whole shebang by:

 bash ambigoos.sh